 On the Time-of-Day Rate, you have more control of your electric bill.
 By shifting your use to lower-cost time periods, you can help lower your bill.

 Learn more about the different time periods and prices for Time-of-Day.

 Brian made small changes in his energy usage and has seen great results on the Time-of-Day Rate.
-He shared: